firiho/firiho/README.md

 ## Hi there 👋

 Flambeau here!
-I am an aspiring full-stack software engineer.
+I am a full-stack software engineer.
 Welcome to my GitHub profile.

 ### About Me

 I like being creative and building new things.
 I enjoy a challenge and am always eager to learn and grow in the ever-evolving field of technology.
-My passion lies in turning ideas into reality through code, whether it's through frontend development or diving deep into backend logic.
+My passion lies in transforming ideas into useful products through code, whether it's through frontend development or delving into backend logic.

 ## Tech Stack